 The Osprey Talon 33 Hydration Reservoir

 Like all of Osprey’s hiking backpacks, the Osprey Talon 33 does come with a hydration reservoir sleeve, though the hydration reservoir is sold separately.
+Therefore the Talon is NOT a bona-fide hydration backpack.

-Having the option of hydration reservoir storage is great if you prefer hiking or traveling with one, espcially for overnight hikes where water might not be available and you need to store extra water.
+Having the option of hydration reservoir storage is great if you prefer hiking or traveling with one, especially for overnight hikes where water might not be available and you need to store extra water.

 Osprey Talon 33 Rain Cover: Is it Included?